shmaronshmevans/convLSTM/README.md

-# transformer_ml
+# convLSTM
-This repo will serve to document the development and implementation of a transformer model which predicts nwp forecast error
+This repo will serve to document the development and implementation of a convLSTM model which predicts nwp forecast error using the New York State Mesonet